BearCleverProud/new_word_extraction/README.md

-You can construct your own `queries.xlsx` to crawl specific website you would like to, just follow the format below:

-You can construct this with `openpyxl` automatically by just construct a list
+You can construct your own `queries.xlsx` to crawl the specific websites you would like to, just follow the format below, of course you can construct this with `openpyxl` automatically by the code snippet, and replace the `terms` as you wish

 ```python3
 from openpyxl import load_workbook,Workbook